hazenhamather/ECE497/hw03/README.md

 changing the current position color if the user passes over a tile that has already been crossed.

-The temperature sensors were quite tough to implement and I was only able to configure them and get a temperature reading.
-If the shell file is run, the output to the console is the temperature from each thermostat in F.
+The two TMP101 temperature sensors are working and are configured for interrupt mode.
+There is a main shell file that calls a javascript file in order to process the alerts of the temperature sensors.
+These alerts are seen as interrupts and the callback function prints which sensor had the interrupt.

+As far as the TMP006 goes, I was only able to read a temperature with it.
+Most of my time on this assignment was spent debugging the TMP101 situation.